williamalvarez92/Space-Invaders/README.md

 ##### 🔵 Rendering structure:
 <details><summary>Show details</summary>Using HTML buttons, the main function called startGame() will generate the main grid and place the components.
 Then the other button will activate the restart function which will reload the page.

-For example here is the ship, where currentShipPos will be used to determine the next position of the:
+For example here is the ship, where currentShipPos will be used to determine the next position of the ship:
 ```
   const startBtn = document.getElementById('start')
   const restartBtn = document.getElementById('restart')